Unlicensed obstructions on roads and pavements

-When we receive your report, we will inspect the road or pavement within two working days.
+When we receive your report, we will inspect the road or pavement within a few days.

 If emergency action is needed, we will act within 24 hours to remove the obstruction.
-For other urgent problems, we usually take action within 15 working days.
+For other problems, we usually take action within 28 working days.